NiamhFerns/NiamhFerns/README.md

 *Libraries:* JavaFX

-An implementation of A*, Kosaraju's, and an articulation point finding algorithm to find travel routes on metlinks publically available transport network data.
+An implementation of A*, Kosaraju's, and an articulation point finding algorithm to find travel routes on metlinks publically available transport network data for a [COMP261](https://www.wgtn.ac.nz/courses/comp/261/2023/offering?crn=18314) assignment.

 **Grade:** A+ (90%)

 ### 🖥️ [Simple Server](https://github.com/NiamhFerns/course-work/tree/all/NWEN-241/assignment-3)
 *Language(s):* C

-Simple implementation of a multi-process server done in C for my Network Engineering 241 course.
+Simple implementation of a multi-process server done in C for my [NWEN241](https://www.wgtn.ac.nz/courses/nwen/241/2023/offering?crn=18315) course.

 **Grade:** *Not yet released.*